Cubs vs. Diamondbacks Player Props Betting Odds

 Hoerner Stats

-- Nico Hoerner has 155 hits with 26 doubles, four triples, nine home runs and 40 walks.
-He has driven in 62 runs with 34 stolen bases.
+- Nico Hoerner has 156 hits with 26 doubles, four triples, nine home runs, 40 walks and 62 RBI.
+He's also stolen 34 bases.

-- Hoerner takes a four-game streak with at least one hit into this matchup.
-During his last five outings he is batting .300 with a double.
+- Hoerner enters this game looking to extend his five-game hit streak.
+In his last five games he is hitting .333 with a double.

 Hoerner Recent Games